start

 />

-Pay attention because it's inside the bagjsonFile, so it needs to be in theproject.config.jsonofsettingAdd in the field "ignoreDevUnusedFiles": falseand"ignoreUploadUnusedFiles": falseConfiguration parameters!
+Note that because it is thejsonfile inside the package, you need to addsetting field in the **project.config.json** "ignoreDevUnusedFiles": falseand"ignoreUploadUnusedFiles": false [(` Configuration parameters!
 The effect is as follows:

-# Still not enough, put a model
+# It's not enough.
+Put a model on.

-Looking at this scene, you may also feel that something is missing.
-NiceIt's all square geometry. it's still too monotonous.
-So here we will load and use the glTF model to make the scene richer.
-To keep the scene concise, we remove all objects from the original scene and adjust the camera'starget
+Looking at this scene, you might also think there's something missing, which is fine - it's all square geometries, or it's just too monotonous.
+So here we will load and use the glTF model to make the scene richer.To make the scene simpler, we remove all objects from the original scene and adjust the camera'starget:

-<xr-asset-load type="gltf" asset-id="damage-helmet" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/damage-helmet/index.glb" />
+<xr-asset-load type="gltf" asset-id="damage-helmet" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/damage-helmet/index.glb" />

-<xr-asset-load type="gltf" asset-id="miku" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/miku.glb" />
+<xr-asset-load type="gltf" asset-id="miku" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/miku.glb" />

 <xr-gltf node-id="damage-helmet" model="damage-helmet" />